A NSW Government website

 • will require public notification for at least 28 days

 An EIS for designated development must be prepared in accordance with the Planning Secretary’s requirements.
-To request the Planning Secretary’s Environmental Assessment Requirements (SEARs), an applicant must complete the Form A (PDF, 191 KB).
+To request the Planning Secretary’s Environmental Assessment Requirements (SEARs), an applicant must complete Form A (PDF, 186 KB).

-• For integrated development approval will need to be obtained from other public authorities (e.g. the EPA) before consent can be granted.
-Integrated development applications require a permit listed in s91 of the EP&A Act (e.g. an aquaculture permit, mining lease, pollution licence, Aboriginal heritage impact permit).
+For integrated development approval must be obtained from other approval bodies (such as the NSW EPA) before consent can be granted.
+Integrated development applications require a permit listed in section 91 of the EP&A Act (for example an aquaculture permit, mining lease, pollution licence, Aboriginal heritage impact permit).

-• The consent authority must refer the development application to the relevant public authority and incorporate the public authority’s general terms of approval.
-It must not approve the development application if the agency recommends refusal.
-If the advice is not received in 21 days after the agency has received the application or requested additional information, the consent authority can determine the development application.
+The consent authority must refer the development application to the relevant approval body and incorporate their general terms of approval.
+The consent authority must not approve the development application if the approval body recommends refusal.
+If the advice is not received in 21 days after that body receives the application or requested additional information, the consent authority can determine the development application.

-• For advertised development, the consent authority will have to give the public notice of the development application.
+For advertised development, the consent authority must give public notice of the development application.
 Advertised development includes:

 • Integrated development, if it requires an approval under the Heritage Act 1977 (NSW), the Water Management Act 2000 (NSW) or the Protection of the Environment Operations Act 1997 (NSW) (pollution licence) (called ‘nominated integrated development’)

-• Class 1 aquaculture development (development that is Class 1 aquaculture under SEPP 62 -Sustainable Aquaculture.
+• Class 1 aquaculture development (development that is Class 1 aquaculture under State Environmental Planning Policy (Primary Production) 2021.

 The notification period for advertised development is 14 days, or 28 days for integrated development and threatened species development.

 Development consents are issued by the consent authority.
-This is usually the local council, but can sometimes be the Minister for Planning if a SEPP specifies the Minister as the consent authority.
+This is usually the local council, but can sometimes be the Minister for Planning if specified in a SEPP.
 For more information about this process, please contact your local council.